danb235/mediatidy/README.md

 # mediatidy

-For anyone with a large media collection (movies and tv shows) who craves file organization, **mediatidy** is a nodejs project that helps you keep your content... tidy.
+For anyone with a large media collection (movies and tv shows) who craves file organization, **mediatidy** is a project that helps you keep your content... tidy.

 This project is early in dev and a WIP.
 Please file issues!